lukebrit27/surv-cloud/docs/Whitepaper.md

 ```

-Within the deployment we specify that a single RDB container will run within the pod and there will be 1 replica of the pod running.
+Within the deployment we specify that a single RDB container will run within the pod and there will be only 1 replica of the pod running.
 The container will be created using the image `luke275/surv-cloud:rdb` that we pushed to the public docker repository earlier, and will be accessible on port 5012 within the pod.

 The container mounts 2 volumes. **Volumes** provide a mechanism for data to be persisted.
 How long the data is persisted, depends on the type of volume used.
 In this case, the container is mounting a **persistent volume**, which is unique from other types of volumes as it has a lifecycle independent of any individual pods.
 This means if all pods are deleted, the volume will still exist, which is not true for regular volumes.
 The volumes themselves aren't directly created within the deployment, they simply reference existing persistent volume claims, which are requests for the cluster to create new persistent volumes.
 They have their own specification: